ulawil/cheatsheets/spring/jpa/hibernate/inheritance.md

 }
 ```
 Pros:
-- best performance for polymorphic queries (no joins & union all)
+- Best performance for polymorphic queries (no joins & union all)

 Cons:
-- many nullable collumns (waste of space)
+- Many nullable collumns (waste of space)

 ## JOINED strategy
 ```java